UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 ---
 # View Based Navigation
+All examples can be found within [this folder](/code/Chapter3/NavigationControllers/1-View_Based)

 ## Basic Navigation - 1
 Open the solution in the sub-folder BasicNavigation-1, build and run.

+> Note that these examples are somewhat contrived and stripped down to the minimum for educational and illustrative purposes.
+They certainly won't attract any design awards :)

 The basic navigation scheme is illustrated in the figure below: